-A cold sore (also known as Orolabial herpes) is an infection caused by the Herpes Simplex Virus (HSV).
+A cold sore or fever blister (also known as Orolabial herpes) is an infection caused by the Herpes Simplex Virus (HSV).
 It is not an uncommon condition.
 According to the World Health Organization (WHO), about 3.7 billion people under the age of 50 are infected with this virus.
 Cold sores are caused by the HSV-1 virus, which is contagious (1).